 - a.
 If a patient undergoes anesthesia or operative procedures, the anesthesiologist shall maintain a complete anesthesia record to include evidence of pre-anesthetic evaluation. - b.
 A post-anesthetic follow-up note shall be written in the patient's chart by an anesthesiologist within 48 hours of the patient's procedure. - c.
-Operative reports must be completed within five (5) calendar days of the patient's discharge and are considered part of the medical recordimmediately, after surgery, prior to transfer to the next level of care, see, Section 5, above.
+Operative reports must be completed immediately, after surgery, prior to transfer to the next level of care, see, Section 5, above. - d.

-d.
 A record will be considered incomplete if it is missing the anesthesia and/or operative report.

-iv.
+i.
 Antibiotic Orders